DiscontinuedUpdate: Nike Air Zoom Pegasus 36

 The outsole is fairly full contact with consistent size in the rubber that helps the transition from the heel to the forefoot.
 There are forefoot grooves, but are one fewer in number, which gives the shoe a little firmner than before.
 Carbon rubber covers a large portion of the outsole.
 Nike features crash rails or twin strips of rubber in the lateral side of the shoe from the heel to just above the midfoot.
 The guide rails are separated by a vertical flex groove to make cushioning better.

 A moderately-sized slice of compression-molded Cushlon foam blankets the entire midsole.
+This material is also found in the Nike Pegasus 35.
 As with most full-length foam, the transition is seamless and quick.
 Because of the lower sole, the Air bag in the heel gives a very responsive feel.
 The pop in the heel quickly transfers the weight to the firm midfoot and forefoot for that fast-paced run.

 The upper is a mixture of engineered mesh on top for better structure.
 Beneath this engineered mesh is a more refined and softer mesh for that next to skin feel.
 This mesh goes right to the mesh of the inner sleeve.
 Nike uses a network of printed overlays that keep the midfoot secure.
 The firm ride of the midsole is compensated by a cushy insole and soft strobel.
 A traditional lace up closure closes the deal.